lunardao/dao/README.md

 * Price: 100 $VOX (shares) = 1 ETH
 * Minimum tribute: 0.1 ETH
+* Fee: 0.25% from tribute, 0.5% per executed investment deal
 * Permissionless entry
 * Contract has an upper limit & time expiry, mints shares according to investors' tribute size.
 The price of everyone's shares is the same.

 ***Example***

-*In examples we will use place holders X, Y & Z for supported projects and Tx, Ty & Tz for their tokens*
+*In examples we will use place holders X, Y & Z for supported projects and Tx, Ty & Tz for their tokens.
+For simplicity, fees are not included in the example calculations.*

 In a real life scenario the amount of $VOX (shares) will be arbitrary per each member as the tribute sizes will differ.
 Some members will likely RageQuit with their funds during the DAOs life cycle.
 This example is simplified to explain the portfolio logic.